 - What are the legitimate expenses required for you to complete your project?

 - Expenses include travel (to and from), room (housing expenses), board (food throughout the project), major incidentals (fees, film, passport, vaccinations).
-If you will be living at home or housing is provided by your project, you would not list these expenses.
+If you will be living at home or housing is provided by your project, you should not list these expenses.
 A note: lost income is not considered a legitimate expense.

 - What assets do you have to commit to the project?
 Assets include any sources of income you know you can dedicate to the project.
 This could be from a part-time job, family contribution, another grant or loan.
 Don’t worry if you do not have any assets to contribute.